What is Flood Insurance?

 Below are a few of the types of questions your agent can answer:

 - Does my lender require flood insurance?
-Am I in a special flood hazard zone?
-(Everyone is in a flood zone!)
+Am I in a special flood hazard zone (starts with letter “A” or letter “V”)?
+Remember, everyone is in a flood zone!

 - How much flood coverage do I need?